CAVESMP/.github/profile/README.md

 ### How can I be a developer for the CAVESMP?
 Only server members of the CAVESMP can help develop the CAVESMP (from creating a modpack to developing & updating a website with HTML, CSS, JS, PHP & MySQL to creating a Minecraft mod with Java).
-If you are a member of the CAVESMP and want access to the Repo, hit me up in the Discord server!
+If you are a member of the CAVESMP and want access to the Organization, hit me up in the Discord server!